 Mass Air Flow Sensor

-A MAF (Mass Air Flow) sensor measures the mass of air passing through the air tube.
-It is calculated by multiplying air density by air volume.
+MAF (Mass Air Flow) sensors measure the volume of air passing through the air tube.
 There are several types found on vehicles today.
-These include the cold wire, heated wire, Karmen Vortex, and vane type MAF sensors.
+These include the cold wire, heated wire, Karmen Vortex, and vane-type MAF sensors.
 The vane sensor is also known as an airflow meter.

 A hot wire MAF sensor has a heated filament like a toaster.
 The sensor's resistance changes or decreases as cool air passes by the filament.
-The increase in current to maintain the sensor's heat is converted to a voltage signal and sent to the PCM to adjust the air-fuel ratio.
+The increase in current to maintain the sensor's heat is converted to a voltage signal and sent to the ECM to adjust the air-fuel ratio.

 The MAF sensor provides the ECM and TCM with valuable information regarding engine load.
+It is calculated by multiplying air density by air volume.
 The transmission control unit uses this information for shift control.
-A mass air flow sensor left unplugged, faulty, or in need of cleaning will affect a vehicle's shift control dramatically.
+A mass air flow sensor left unplugged, faulty, or dirty will dramatically affect a vehicle's shift control.